Middlesex Jail and House of Correction: History

 Originally built on a 350-acre farm in Billerica, Massachusetts, the facility was to replace a condemned jail 15 miles away in East Cambridge, Massachusetts.
 The facility originally could hold over 300 prisoners, cost $837,000 to build, and was completed in December 1931.

+On December 9, 2024, the Middlesex Sheriff's Office installed a free vending machine filled with Naloxone inside of the facility's visitor center.
+Within the first year of operation the machine was used 205 times.